In NYC, ads for jobs will have to say what they pay

 New York City’s new law is similar but applies only to employers with four or more workers.
 That amounts to about 1/3 of employers but roughly 90% of workers in the city, according to state Labor Department statistics.

-The laws have been propelled by a gradually shrinking but stubborn discrepancy: The median pay for full-time female workers was about 83% what men made in 2021, according to federal data.
+The laws are propelled by a gradually shrinking but stubborn discrepancy: The median pay for full-time female workers was about 83% what men made in 2021, according to federal data.

 Women make less than their male colleagues in nearly all fields, with a few exceptions in areas like social work done in health care settings, federal statistics show.